“Is My Training Clean?” check list

 Are we aware of the temporary cue during learning (which may be a target or a lure).

-Can we add a novel cue to an existing behaviour (such as urinating, settling down) that already occur without cues from us.
-(Capture)
+Can we add a novel cue to an existing behaviour that already occurs.

 History